How to Prevent Addiction to Substance Abuse Depressants or Sedative Hypnotic Drugs?

 There has not been an amount of medicine set to determine whether the person is dependent on depressants.
 People who are dependent on these drugs eventually develop physical tolerance.

 When a person stops the usage of drugs, the internal environment of the body undergoes some drastic changes.
 This leads to withdrawal symptoms like anxiety, tremors, nightmares, insomnia, lost appetite, rapid pulse and breathing, blood pressure abnormalities, dangerously high fever and seizures.

 To prevent the addiction, you must strictly follow the prescription.
-You must also avoid taking more of the medication that prescribed by the doctor.
+You must also avoid taking more of the medication than prescribed by the doctor.
 The biological, social and psychological factors that lead to the addiction are not preventable though.
 If you feel that there is a need for you to continue with the medication longer than the prescribed duration, the doctor must be consulted before doing so.
 Taking medication prescribed to someone else should also be avoided completely.